sue-vyen/Born2BeRoot/README.md

 - LOGICAL VOLUME MANAGEMENT (LVM)
   - a portion of physical volume, a hierarchy of structures is used to manage disk storage
   - every phy vol belongs to a volume grp OR used directly for virtual storage
+  - every volumer group has a virtual box
+    - virtual box sizes can vary and shirnk and expand depending on usage and purposes
+ - overview: BOX <- LVM <- VG <- LV

  **SUDO POLICIES + PASSWORD**
  <img width="919" alt="Screenshot 2023-06-27 at 15 39 47" src="https://github.com/sue-vyen/Born2BeRoot/assets/130726863/9881f274-ccfc-4184-90da-a25a4b546623">